LEARNAcademy/syllabus/javascript/arrays.md

 ### Mutators

-Mutator methods modify the array the method is called on.
+Mutator methods modify the array that the method is called on.
 When working with mutators it is important to remember the output of the method action will not always be the array.
 To see the effect of the mutator method we can call the variable containing the array.

 **.push(value)**

 - Adds a value onto the end of an array
-- Takes an argument of what is to be added
+- Takes an argument of the value to be added
 - The argument must be a data type recognized by JavaScript
 - The output of the method itself is the length of the new array